-Course Course Name Credit Hours

-CVMD630/830 Seminars in CVMD 1

-(required for students in their 2nd, 3r d and 4th years)

-CVMD650/850 Advanced Topics in CVMD 3

-CVMD660/860 Journal Paper Review in CVMD 1

-(required by students in their 2nd and d 3rd years)

-BMSP625/825 Grant Writing Workshop 2
+Course Course Name Credit Hours CVMD630/830 Seminars in CVMD (fall and spring) 1 (required in fall and spring semesters of the 2nd, 3rd and 4th years) CVMD650/850 Advanced Topics in CVMD (Fall) 3 CVMD660/860 Journal Paper Review in CVMD (fall ar nd spring) 1 (required in fall and spring semesters of the 2nd and 3rd years) BMSP625/825 Grant Writing Workshop (spring) 2

-Advanced electives in CVMD or other areas to make up the required number of didactic credit hours.
+Curriculum to include advanced electives in CVMD or other areas to make up the required number of didactic credit hours.

 The Ph.D.
-Candidacy (Qualifying) Exam is taken at the end of the second year.
+Qualifying Exam is taken at the end of the second year.

-Prior to passing this exam, the student carries out their research under the course Research in CVMD (CVMD 673/873, 1-15 cr) or in some cases Independent Study in CVMD (CVMD 689/889).
+Prior to passing this exam, the student carries out their research under the course Research in CVMD (CVMD 673/873, 1-15 credit hours) or in some cases Independent Study in CVMD (CVMD 689/889).
 After passing the Ph.D.
 Candidacy Exam, the student carries out their research under the course Dissertation Research (CVMD 999).
 A minimum of 30 credits of Dissertation Research are required for graduation.